Finiteness of hyperbolic entropy for holomorphic foliations with non-degenerate singularities: Introduction

-To adapt their proof, we use a classification of non-degenerate singularities in dimension~$2$ in three types. \begin{itemize} \item The linearizable singularities. \item The singularities with two separatrices and real negative characteristic number. \item The resonant singularities. \end{itemize} By Poincar\'e linearization theorem and Briot--Bouquet theorem, every non-degenerate singularity is of one of these types.
-Moreover, Poincar\'e--Dulac theorem enables us to have an explicit form for resonant singularities.
+To adapt their proof, we use a classification of non-degenerate singularities in dimension~$2$ in three types. \begin{itemize} \item The linearizable singularities. \item The singularities with two separatrices and real negative characteristic number. \item The resonant singularities. \end{itemize} By Poincar\'e linearization Theorem and Briot--Bouquet Theorem, every non-degenerate singularity is of one of these types.
+Moreover, Poincar\'e--Dulac Theorem enables us to have an explicit form for resonant singularities.
 We show the same kind of estimates as~\cite{DNSII} for both cases with separatrices, and stronger ones for the resonant case.
 This gives us an initial covering on which we control the behaviour of close leaves in small hyperbolic time.
 To obtain such estimates, we use a generalization of Gr\"{o}nwall Lemma for non-linear differential equations, due to Lins~Neto and Canille~Martins~\cite{MLN}.
 We also use their estimation of the Poincar\'e metric near the singularities to compare the flow time and the hyperbolic time.
-To correct the orthogonal projection in the neighbourhood of singularities, we fix a point in the initial leaf, and move in the second leaf with the same time of flow.
-This is what the three authors do, without naming it as such, since everything is explicit for linearizable singularities.
-It remains to check and adapt each technical element of~\cite{DNSII}.
-This is easily said, but everything is more difficult than it is in the linearizable case.
-Sometimes the resonant case and sometimes the two separatrices case need new arguments.
-Some of our techniques are slightly different from the three authors', but the main structure of our proof is very similar.
-Most of the time, our work on the linearizable case is just reproving what is already there in~\cite{DNSII} but in a slightly different setting.
-This enables us to clarify our work and statements in both other cases.